MutatingFunc/mutatingfunc.github.io/content/blog/2024-04-28 Effective SwiftUI Previews.md

 See, that wasn't so bad, was it?
 Our view model is still there, and look, our previews are so much cleaner than they were!

-ContentView feels a bit like an extension of this new "DataView" at the moment, but this is actually a crucial step - we're moving our dependency injection closer to the entry point of our app.
+ContentView feels a bit like an extension of this new "DataView" at the moment, but this will be less so by the time we're done.
+This is actually a crucial step, if you consider ContentView in this example represents our entire UI heirarchy - we're moving our dependency injection closer to the entry point of our app.
 For more details on the benefits of this kind of approach, see ["Achieving Loose Coupling with Pure Dependency Injection and the Composition Root Pattern" by Simon B. Støvring, from SwiftLeeds 2023](https://www.youtube.com/watch?v=7zIKzOF6010).

 However, there are some flaws with this approach - our views will start needing a whole lot of parameters as we start to scale the things we need to access.
 Let's solve that next.